wittyCode/ts-orm-benchmark/src/drizzle/README.md

 where I had to cast to unknown first - maybe there's an easier way, if there is, please tell me!

 After the learning curve writing drizzle is actually quite satisfying due to the ability to stay as close to SQL as possible and therefore automatically learning more about SQL.
-Somehow only the one-to-many syntax is a bit weird to me, and I always needed to look it up.
-But maybe that's just me.
+Somehow only the relations syntax is a bit weird to me, and I always needed to look it up.
+But maybe that's just me - and when you're used to it, it should definitely become more easy.

-I did not find a simple way to update multiple entities in a single transaction, so I had to use a loop.
-This obviously leads to terrible performance, since every update is a separate query.
-I hope I just missed something and there is a better way to do this.
-Might go to the discord and ask the drizzle devs later.
+I did not find a simple way to update multiple entities in a single transaction, but a few days ago on the official Drizzle docs a workaround/fix was provided by using [Upserts](https://orm.drizzle.team/learn/guides/upsert)